German Language Exams

 Overview

-ÖSD is the Austrian German language certificate system.
-It's particularly useful for those planning to study, work, or live in Austria. ÖSD exams test standard German as well as Austrian German variants.
+ÖSD is Austria’s German language certificate system.
+It covers A1 to C2 and is especially relevant for study, work, or immigration in Austria. ÖSD exams include Austrian German variants.

 Official Website: www.osd.at